Hami: History since the Later Han dynasty (10th century CE)

 Xuanzang visited the oasis town, famous for its melons, the first of a string of oases supplied by the Tian Shan Mountains.
 This water had been preserved in underground wells and channels since time immemorial.
 The town had long been inhabited by a Chinese military colony.
 During the early Tang dynasty and reaching into the Sui dynasty, the Chinese colony had accepted Turkic rule.
 Xuanzang stayed at a monastery inhabited at the time by three Chinese monks.

 The Tang dynasty asserted control over the region and occupied Hami in the 7th century.
 The Tibetan Empire and the Tang vied for control of the region until the Chinese were repelled in 851.
-After the collapse of the Uyghur empire, a group of Uyghurs migrated to the Hami region and ushered in an era of linguistic and cultural change of the local population.
+After the collapse of the Uyghur Khaganate, a group of Uyghurs migrated to the Hami region and ushered in an era of linguistic and cultural change of the local population.
 The Mongols conquered this region during the Yuan dynasty.
 Later Gunashiri, a descendant of Chagatai Khan, founded his own small state called Qara Del in Kumul or Hami, which accepted Ming supremacy in the early 15th century, but was conquered by another branch of Mongols later on.

 The Ming dynasty established this region as Kumul Hami in 1404 after the Mongol kingdom Qara Del accepted its supremacy.
 But it was later controlled by Oirat Mongols.
-Hami officially accepted and converted to Islam in 1513.
+Hami was conquered and converted to Islam in 1513.
 Since the 18th century, Kumul became the center of the Kumul Khanate, a semi-autonomous vassal state within the Qing Empire and the Republic of China as part of Xinjiang.
 The last ruler of the khanate was Maqsud Shah.

 A traveler in 1888 gave the following description of the city: